trueos/trueos-docs/trueos-handbook/using.rst

 ================

 |trueos| includes a graphical utility for managing the sound card's
 mixer settings.
-The utility can be accessed using the speaker icon in the system tray.
+The utility is accessed by clicking the :guilabel:`speaker` icon in the system tray.

-:numref:`Figure %s <sound1>` shows an example of clicking the mixer icon in the system tray on a system with multiple audio outputs.
-If the system only has one audio output, the :guilabel:`Outputs` submenu will not be displayed.
+:numref:`Figure %s <sound1>` shows an example of highlighting the :guilabel:`Output` option after opening the Sound Mixer.
+If the system has one audio output, the :guilabel:`Output` submenu is not displayed.
 To change the default audio output, click its entry in :guilabel:`Output`.

 .. _sound1:

 .. figure:: images/sound1.png
    :scale: 100%

-   Mixer Icon
+   Output Options

-:numref:`Figure %s <sound2>` shows the menu which opens when you instead click :guilabel:`Mixer` button shown in :ref:`sound1`.
+:numref:`Figure %s <sound2>` shows the :guilabel:`Mixer` menu:

 .. _sound2: